technologiestiftung/baergpt/README_DEV.md

 # BärGPT Dev Documentation

-This is the monorepo for the BärGPT project.
+This is the monorepo for the BärGPT.
 You'll find here the [frontend](./apps/frontend), [backend](./apps/backend), [admin-panel](./apps/admin-panel) and [maintenance-mode](./apps/maintenance-mode/) code.

 ## Table of Contents